meldridge/meldridge.github.io/drafts/Security-is-a-trade-off.md

+---
+layout: post
+title: Security is a Trade-off
+image: "/images/security-trade-off.png"
+excerpt: Trade-offs and compromises occur everywhere in engineering.
+The real skill in engineering is determine which compromises to make, and when, in order to meet the design requirements of whatever you are building.
+---

-# Security is a trade-off
+# Security is a Trade-off

-Everything we do in the information security industry is a trade-off between convenience (or productivity) and security.

-Whenever we make a decision to increase the security of a system, we are making a compromise between pure convenience (zero security) and pure security (zero convenience).

-There are obviously plenty of occasions where a (poor) design decision can result in sub-optimal outcomes for *both* convenience and security, but for the sake of this post let's leave them aside.

-This isn't to downplay those cases—there are *plenty* of real-world examples where systems are both inconvenient to use and also horribly insecure, and fixing them is the low-hanging fruit of our industry— but putting too much attention on them can let us avoid confronting the very real trade-offs we will inevitably have to make when we encounter a system where we have to make a choice between one or the other.

-Failure to make these

-Trade-offs occur everywhere in engineering.
-One example is [leverage](https://en.wikipedia.org/wiki/Lever).
+Trade-offs and compromises occur everywhere in engineering.
+The real skill in engineering is determine which compromises to make, and when, in order to meet the design requirements of whatever you are building.

+Take [leverage](https://en.wikipedia.org/wiki/Lever) for example.
 Leverage lets us amplify a small force, by applying it at the end of a long lever.
-The trade-off is that this force amplification requires the lever to begin with, which means we need a lot more space to work in - space for the lever itself, and space to move it.
+This is extremely useful, because it means we move very large objects using a lever with a much lower force than if we applied the force directly.

 ![Leverage](/images/Leverage.jpg)

-Where this becpmes

-The real skill in engineering is determine which compromises to make, and when, in order to meet the design requirements of whatever you are building.
+The trade-off for this is that we need a lot more space to work in: space for the lever itself, and space to move it.
+The larger the force amplification, the longer the lever required, and the further we need to move it.

+If you have unlimited space, this isn't a problem.
+If you're working in a confined area, it might make using a lever completely impossible.

+## Convenience vs Security

+Everything we do in the information security industry is a trade-off between convenience and security.
+Whenever we make a decision to increase the security of a system, we are making a compromise between pure convenience (zero security) and pure security (zero convenience).

+There are obviously [plenty of occasions](https://www.ncsc.gov.uk/articles/problems-forcing-regular-password-expiry) where a poor design decision can result in bad outcomes for both convenience *and* security: it's easy to find examples of systems which are inconvenient to use and also horribly insecure.

+Fixing these systems is the low-hanging fruit of our industry (and makes for easy wins) but putting too much attention on them can let us avoid confronting the very real trade-offs we will inevitably have to make when we encounter a system where we can't have it both ways.

 ## How long should a password be?